London HQ Community Fund

 - Clear ESG alignment - London HQ businesses fund this initiative as part of their ESG strategy, so demonstrating how your project addresses one of the six priority themes is critical

-- Westminster focus - Projects must benefit South Westminster communities (SW1Y postcode area)
+- Westminster focus - Projects must benefit South Westminster communities in the areas from Belgravia to the Royal Courts of Justice

 - Beneficiary clarity - Clearly identify which vulnerable groups your project serves